Tandon v. Newsom: Free exercise of religion

 Before the COVID-19 cases, the primary framework of free-exercise doctrine was set out by a pair of decisions in the 1990s: Employment Division v.
 Smith (1990) and Church of Lukumi Babalu Aye v.
 City of Hialeah (1993).
 Until Smith, the denial of a religious exemption had been subject to strict scrutiny whenever a law substantially burdened free exercise of religion.
 Smith made it much harder to seek a religious exemption in federal court by holding that no exemption is required so long as a law is "neutral" and "generally applicable".
 Lukumi exemplified the flipside – a law that was not neutral toward religion, and therefore was still subject to strict scrutiny.
 In that case, the court unanimously held that a city ordinance banning animal sacrifice unconstitutionally discriminated against religion because the city made exceptions for many secular purposes, such as killing animals for consumption (food and clothing), sport (hunting and fishing), and euthanasia.

 Two strands of pushback to Smith have taken place since the decision.
 First, critics of Smith have tried to overturn the decision and restore the earlier strict-scrutiny regime.
 Congress codified the pre-Smith standard with the bipartisan Religious Freedom Restoration Act of 1993, which passed in the Senate by a vote of 97–3.
 However, the Supreme Court partially struck the law down in City of Boerne v.
 Flores (1997), holding that Congress could not require state and local governments to give religious exemptions under the pre-Smith strict-scrutiny approach.

 Second, some have interpreted Smith narrowly by taking even a single secular exemption as making a law not "generally applicable" such that the denial of a religious exemption would be discriminatory.
 One prominent example was Fraternal Order of Police, Newark Lodge No. 12 v.
 City of Newark (3d Cir.
 1999), a decision written by Samuel Alito before he joined the Supreme Court, which held that two Muslim police officers could not be required to shave their beards as part of an officer uniform policy because there was an exception for medical reasons (namely, for pseudofolliculitis barbae).
 This view, known as the "most favored nation" approach, was ultimately adopted by a majority of the court in Tandon.

 Previous COVID-19 decisions

-During the COVID-19 pandemic, the Supreme Court of the United States considered a series of shadow docket cases to allow in-person gatherings for religious purposes under the Free Exercise Clause despite restrictions on gathering imposed by state governments.
+During the COVID-19 pandemic, the Supreme Court of the United States considered a series of shadow docket cases involving Free Exercise Clause challenges to restrictions imposed by state governments on in-person gatherings for religious purposes.
 The four main previous decisions were: